ngless-toolkit/ngless/docs/contents/Visualization.rst

 Launch
 -----------------

-In order to visualize the script results a web server needs to be launched.
+In order to visualize the script results a web server is launched with the following command.
 ::

-  > ngless visualizemode
+  $ ngless visualizemode
-  $ Launching WebServer at: 8000
+  > Launching WebServer at: 8000
-  $ You can acess it at: http://localhost:8000
+  > You can access it at: http://localhost:8000

 To change the port from the default 8000, as to be used the flag **-p** [int] or --port=[Int].